 The Knowledge Map

-Passing Knowledge Map exams, you answer questions correctly or incorrectly.
-All responses are stored in the system database.
-As each question is linked to one or more PMBOK processes and/or knowledge areas, the overall picture shows which topics should be improved become clear.
+While each question is linked to one or more PMBOK’s processes and/or knowledge area, an overall picture shows what topics should be reviewed to become more clear for you.

 From the picture above you can figure out that the Closing Process Group and the Risk Management Knowledge Area are the topics to review.
 The KnowledgeMap scorecard will be updated after you finish with the reading the relevant literature, get additional trainings and finally re-take the exam for the mentioned topics.